 - Dinner Ladies

-If you’re in the position of working in contact with children unsupervised then it is most likely that an enhanced DBS check will be required.
+If you’re working in contact with children unsupervised, it is most likely that an Enhanced DBS check will be required.

-The Healthcare sector is another example of a market with a wide spectrum of jobs that can involve providing services to vulnerable adults and children.
+The Healthcare sector is another example of a market with a wide spectrum of jobs that provide services to vulnerable adults and children.
 The jobs that require a DBS check include:

-- Wider Hospital Staff such as Receptionists, Cleaners, Volunteers ( in most cases a Standard level check is required for these specific positions)
+- Wider Hospital Staff such as Receptionists, Cleaners, Volunteers (in most cases, a Standard level check is required for these positions)

 - Social workers

 Again, with roles working with similar responsibilities to those in education, most organisations will require an Enhanced DBS check.

 DBS Eligibility in Legal, Financial and Related Professions

 When working in the legal or financial sector, your role may require the management of personal information or the assets of others.
 Handling data like this is often considered sensitive, so it is beneficial for an organisation to perform a background check on potential employees to confirm eligibility.
 Jobs in this field that might require a Basic, Standard or Enhanced DBS check include: